AaronLiddiment/RGBLEDS/ReadMe.md

 3) If your display area is taller than a single character height any partially rendered character at the right hand side will be skipped and the rendering will continue with the next whole character on the left hand side a "line" below.
    This is mainly useful for a SCROLL_UP/DOWN display.
-If multiple lines are required for a SCROLL_LEFT display it is neccessary to use two instances of cTextScroller placed one over the other with their own text arrays.
+If multiple lines are required for a SCROLL_LEFT display it is neccessary to use two instances of cLEDText placed one over the other with their own text arrays.
 4) If you want left-right readable text when using SCROLL_RIGHT reverse the characters in your text array.
 5) To just keep rendering static text, use SetText() and UpdateText() at the same time and ignore point 2).
 6) I may in the future change the way a SCROLL direction change waits until all the text is off the display.
 This will